 There's good reason for this - the latest software updates are nearly always untested in a real-world environment and in the broadcast world this can make the difference between being on air and falling off air.
 As a result we tend to err on the side of caution and only update when there's plenty of time to do a thorough test of important functionality.
 It's the classic case of "if it ain't broke, don't fix it".

-Today’s battle was a small but annoying one that occured after updating a Macbook Pro to Monterey.
-An external Apple HD LED Cinema display decided that it would reset brightness to 100% every time the macbook woke from sleep.
+Today's battle was a small but annoying one that occurred after updating a MacBook Pro to Monterey.
+An external Apple HD LED Cinema display decided that it would reset brightness to 100% every time the MacBook woke from sleep.

 This display was in an edit suite with carefully balanced lighting to aid viewing and colour correction of broadcast video.
 So this peculiar bug resulted in an intense retina-destroying brightness that would cause even the most acclimatised Gremlin to shout "Bright Light!"